Are you planning to go to law school but don't know what to major in for your undergrad studies?

 Why are law schools interested in those who major in Arts and Humanities?
 Majoring in this course of study exposes you to wide-ranging coursework, which is something law schools desire — applicants with well-rounded knowledge.
 A lawyer is expected to know something about everything.
 So, if you feel you can thrive as an Arts and Humanities major, go for it as your pre-law.
 The rarity of the course also means less competition and the higher your chances of being accepted.

-Top law schools target philosophy majors because their coursework has taught them how to understand, analyze, and interpret situations, as well as build theories and apply principles.
+Top law schools target philosophy majors because their coursework has taught them how to understand, analyze, and interpret situations, as well as build theories and apply ethical and rhetorical principles.

 All these attributes are essential for thriving in law school and practicing law, which explains the high LSAT scores and above 80 percent acceptance rate of applicants with a Philosophy major.